cafferychen777/watermarking-in-llms/README.md

 The processing results are stored in:
 - `data/text/*.txt`: Extracted text files
 - `logs/pdf_processing_*.log`: Processing logs with timestamps

+> Note: This implementation uses open-source tools (PyMuPDF and Tesseract) instead of commercial solutions like Mathpix.
+While this approach is cost-effective, it may not accurately capture mathematical formulas and equations.
+For research requiring precise mathematical content analysis, consider using specialized OCR services.

 ## Project Structure
 ```